 Nucleic acid microarray analysis combines robotics, chemistry, computer science, and biology to study thousands of genes simultaneously.
 Thousands of spotted samples, DNA, cDNA, or oligonucleotides, are known as probes (with known identity).
 Probes are immobilized on a solid support, such as a microscope glass slides, silicon chips, or nylon membranes.
 Nucleic acid microarrays allow analysis of gene expression and discovery, and mutation analysis of many thousands of genes in a single reaction quickly and efficiently.

 PCR is a molecular biology technique where a DNA template sequence is exponentially amplified from a single copy by a thermal cycling process.
 Through repeated cycles of heating and cooling, the target DNA is replicated using a thermo stable DNA polymerase and DNA primers complementary to the target region.

-Chief Commercial Officer
+Chief Information Officer

 Chief Financial Officer

 Executive Vice President of Finance, Chief Compliance Officer, and Board Member

 Vice President, BioPharma and Business Development

 Director of Finance and Principal Accounting Officer